ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 ---

 ## Verse Extension Points
-IBM Verse supports the general extension points defined by appregistry, like the Simple Link and Templated Link.
+HCL Verse supports the general extension points defined by appregistry, like the Simple Link and Templated Link.
 Besides that, Verse also supports to contribute a Widget extension to add some Widget Actions to Verse UI page.
 For example, a widget can contribute an action to More Actions… menu in toolbar when composing/viewing a message, or contribute an action to Verse business card.

 For a simple and templated link type extension, it will be rendered as a plain link on the Verse UI.
 Therefore, when a link type extension clicks, it will be open in a new tab/window.